SNEWS2/snewpy/models/Walk_2019/README.md

 Data taken from the [Garching Supernova archive](https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/data/Walk2019/) for 40Msun progenitor, with permission to use them within snewpy.

+Here we indicate the angles (theta,phi) for the different directions with respect to the SASI sloshing used in the paper, for 2 progenitor massses, for which the data are available:

 40Msun
 Direction 1: (1.553, 0.9817)
 Direction 2: (2.9452, 0.51766)